Definition

 Hand and Foot is played with the Joker Variant of the Anglo-American Standard deck.
 This means that instead of 52, the game is played with decks of 54 cards.

-More than one deck is needed in order to play Hand and Foot.
+More than one deck is needed to play.
 Traditionally, 5 to 6 decks are combined into one when playing with five or more Players.

 First Deal